BrianHenryIE/SortonsEvents-iOS/README.md

 The About tab was added so people can communicate with me.
 The app stopped working for a few weeks when Facebook deprecated an API I was using.
 Nobody told me!
 The view is a static UITableView showing basic About, Changelog, and Privacy Policy information in a UIWebView, and now people can email me feedback (MFMailComposeViewController), share the app (UIActivityViewController) and rate the app (UIApplication.shared.openURL!).

+## Story Time

+In March 2016 I was living in Dublin on the route of the St. Patrick's Day Parade.
+Naturally, we were watching it and once it was over we invited some Americans into the apartment for drinks and fun.
+Some of them were studying in University College Dublin so I started talking about this app.
+One of the girls already had it installed on her phone!

+One of the main things I've learned through this and other events apps I've made is that people don't care about them.
+I think most people's lives are too busy for them to need to go looking for things to do.

 ## Resources

 Some tools I used as I built this.